-Colors can be a powerful tool in business and the world of marking and branding.
-As a consumer we often don’t think about the influences of color.
+Looking into the psychology of colors in branding and marketing, color psychology can be a powerful tool in the world of marking and branding.
+As a consumer, we often don’t think about the influences of color.
 Color influences us unconsciously and it can mean the difference between buying a particular product or not.

 Different colors suggest different things and many trigger emotions, impulses and many have attributed associations.
 Choosing the right color for a particular product or business logo can have a dramatic impact.

-After cost, appearance, design including color is the next biggest influencing factor when it comes to someone buying a product.
+After price, it’s the appearance and design, including the color, which are the next biggest influencing factors when it comes to someone buying a product.

 Colors can instantly and unconsciously give the consumer information about a particular product or brand.
 For example, health food shops normally include green in their branding, logo and overall shop color scheme because green is associated with health, freshness and nature or natural ingredients.